NERSC/htc_training/parallel/00_command_only/README.md

 ## More Advanced Task Input

+### Lists of File Paths Using Wildcards

+A three colon operator can accept linux filename wildcard operators such as \*, ?, and \[...\].
+When doing so, the resulting task list will include any paths in the current working directory which fit the wildcard pattern.

+    elvis@perlmutter:login31:~/tutorial/htc_training/parallel/02_substitution_modifiers> parallel echo {} ::: data/*.txt
+    data/task_1.txt
+    data/task_two.txt
+    data/tsk-3.txt

 ### Multiple Input Lists

 In general, the reason to choose colon inputs instead of the others is